 1824: Work on the Rotunda continued with Jefferson’s addition of a gymnasium beneath an arcade running along the Rotunda terrace to the pavilions on either side, thus providing cover for students to exercise in bad weather and be protected when moving from east and west sides of the Lawn.
 By late spring Neilson and Dinsmore had framed the Rotunda roof and a Frenchman, Anthony Bergamin, was contracted to cover the dome.
 He previously covered the dome of Richmond’s City Hall.
 Tin plates and copper sheathing were ordered from New York City.
 Bergamin arrived in July and by the end of the summer the dome was covered.
 Brickwork on the Rotunda occupied the workers and Jefferson ordered marble squares from Italy for the portico.
 By November the Rotunda was sufficiently completed to allow Jefferson and James Madison to entertain there the Marquis de Lafayette and four hundred guests.

-1825: When the university opened its doors on March 7, 1825, Jefferson’s principal building was not yet ready for its intended functions.
+1825: When the University opened its doors on March 7, 1825, Jefferson’s principal building was not yet ready for its intended functions.
 Windows need to be installed, architectural ornaments placed, and the interior finished.
 The bases and marble capitals for the columns on the portico had not yet arrived from Italy.
 In the meantime Jefferson drew up specifications for a bell (able to be “always heard in Charlottesville”) as well as a clock for the Rotunda, both of which, however, would not be contracted for until the following year and only installed after Jefferson’s death.
 The newly arrived professors also insisted on modifications to the building plans.
 Dr. Robley Dunglison, Professor of Anatomy and Medicine, found his accommodations in Pavilion X unacceptable for conducting his classes on anatomy, which included dissection of human cadavers.
 With the Board’s approval Jefferson designed an Anatomical Theatre to be built on West Street.
 The chemistry professor, Dr. John Emmet, requested larger and better lit spaces in the Rotunda for his laboratory.
 Dr. Charles Bonnycastle, Professor of Natural Philosophy, wanted both lecture and storage space in the Rotunda.

 1826: Jefferson complained in the spring of the slow progress.
 Numerous repairs and final touches were needed.
 The Rotunda roof leaked.
 The Carrara marble bases and capitals did not arrive until spring, and while the portico was completed the front steps were not and would not be built for several more years.
 Only a temporary bell atop Pavilion VII and a clock in the pavilion window were available to inform students.
-Work on “macadamizing” the roads through the university was still in progress.
+Work on “macadamizing” the roads through the University was still in progress.
 Jefferson would not live to see the Rotunda completed.
-Nor was the Anatomical Hall done when he died on July 4th.
+Nor was the Anatomical Theatre done when he died on July 4.
 Nevertheless, the modern university for Virginia he envisioned nearly fifty years earlier was born and taking its first steps at becoming one of the nation’s premier institutions of higher learning.
 The inscription Jefferson chose for his tombstone showed that he wished to be remembered as the author of the Declaration of Independence and of the Virginia Statute for Religious Freedom, and as “Father of the University of Virginia.”